-2007-May-1 Boston University hosted this conference in April 2007 to study the next 50 year in space.
+2007-May-1 Supriya Chakrabarti hosted this conference at Boston U in April 2007 to study the next 50 year in space.
 You'll have heard of some of the speakers: President A.P.J.
 Abdul Kalam of India, Freeman Dyson, John Mather, Astronomer Royal Martin Rees.
 I was impressed, so I cashed in my frequent-flier miles and headed to Boston.

 Following the symposium, Sesh Velamoor of Foundation For the Future led a workshop to condense a vision.
-The result is Surviving and Thriving in the Next 50 Years of Space Exploration: Leading scholars gather on 50th anniversary of Sputnik.
+Will Marshall, now CEO of Planet edited the result: Surviving and Thriving in the Next 50 Years of Space Exploration: Leading scholars gather on 50th anniversary of Sputnik.
 This document identifies 5 objectives that need to be addressed soon if our optimistic vision for a prosperous future is to come about.

 Below are the 5 objectives.
 My commentary is on the right.